Here is the short answer.

 You can find real leather in all manner of products ranging from hats, coats, wallets, car seats, couches, lampshades, and plenty more.

-While there are several variations and styles of real leather, all you really need to know at the moment is that all real leather is 100% genuine animal hide.
+While there are several variations and styles of real leather, all you really need to know at the moment is that real leather comes from an animal hide. (comes from nature)

 PU leather is only one name for a type of artificial leather-like product made from plastic.

 This plastic is called polyurethane, which is where it gets the “PU” initials.

 While manufacturing techniques can vary, one of the most common methods for creating PU leather is to combine it with the remnants of animal hide leftover, creating the commonly used leather grade, genuine leather. (not that genuine after all)

 These tough, fibrous bits that don’t make it into the final product are known as split leather.

 These parts are pasted together with polyurethane plastic in order to create PU leather.

 In many ways, PU leather, and real leather are quite similar.